SreeAnir/php_functions/README.md

 # php_functions
-This is for learing basic php.
+This is for learning basic php.